-A JDBC driver is a Java library file (.jar) that enables Java applications — including DbSchema — to communicate with a database over a standard API.
-The driver translates generic JDBC calls into the network protocol understood by Dremio, so you never have to write low-level socket code.
+A JDBC driver is a Java library file (.jar) that enables Java applications to communicate with a database.
+The JDBC is a standard interface implemented by each database with a specific driver.
 Drivers are typically distributed by the database vendor or as open-source projects.

 Dremio is a lakehouse platform that provides high-speed SQL query execution directly on cloud object storage such as S3, ADLS, and GCS without data movement.
 It acts as a semantic layer over heterogeneous data sources, enabling self-service analytics with fast reflections and data virtualization.
 Dremio supports Apache Arrow Flight SQL for high-throughput data transfer.